 - Updating the database record for the old portals.

-Close the GroupID MMC and go to IIS Manager > Sites > GroupIDSite > Edit Bindings > Site Bindings Box.
+Close GroupID Management Console and go to IIS Manager > Sites > GroupIDSite > Edit Bindings > Site Bindings Box.

 - Select http > Edit > Edit Site Bindings Box > Change the port number to 80.